 The trade secret theft also highlights the weakness of national legal systems where, in the case of India, courts have historically taken a decade to decide civil disputes.
 Whether establishing a foreign captive service subsidiary or hiring a foreign service provider, the legal environment and legal precautions are critical to risk management.

 After the horse has left the barn, how do you get it back into the barn?
-In a global digital economy, the only solution might be to find some way to tag the digital works, just as ranchers did for their cows in the 1880’s.
+In a global digital economy, the only solution might be to find some way to tag the digital works, just as ranchers did for their cows in the 1880’s.- Court Systems.

 Indian courts now have a commercial part that is intended to accelerate adjudication.
 It is not clear whether the Mumbai courts offer any real adequate forum, and even adjudication of civil liability does not automatically result in enforcement of a money judgment.
 Access to court systems are so fundamental to investors and employers that the issue should become one of diplomatic entreaty (as the U.S. has done with China), investor due diligence, and recommendations by intermediaries such as trade associations (such as Nasscom and ITAA), venture capitalists, private equity funds and investors and multinational enterprises and their advisors such as international business lawyers and business process and sourcing consultants..
 Ratings on access to judicial systems should be part of the due diligence in all international operations.